rohany/rohany.github.io/src/content/home.md

 Before that, I was a software engineer at
 [Cockroach Labs](https://www.cockroachlabs.com/) helping to build [CockroachDB](https://github.com/cockroachdb/cockroach).
-I am fortunate to be supported by an NSF Graduate Research Fellowship.
+I am fortunate to be supported by an NSF Graduate Research Fellowship and an NVIDIA Graduate Fellowship.

 Outside of work, you can find me lifting weights, playing [tennis](https://clubtennis.stanford.edu/), [cooking](https://www.instagram.com/the_wizard_of_zoz/) and (over) eating.